asphalt-framework/asphalt/docs/userguide/concurrency.rst

 To help with this, the `asyncio_extras`_ library was created as a byproduct of Asphalt.
 It provides several conveniences you can use to easily use threads when the need arises.

+.. note:: Starting from Asphalt 3.0, the ``asyncio_extras`` library is no longer installed as a dependency of Asphalt core.
+You will need to add it to your application's dependencies yourself if you intend to use it.

 Examples
 --------